About I.Ex.D at LVC

 Real-World Training as an Undergrad

-I.Ex.D.'s curriculum is designed to engage interdepartmental and transdisciplinary collaboration.
-I.Ex.D. will partner closely with other majors on campus.
-I.Ex.D. majors will collaborate with digital communications majors to create innovative applications, interfaces, and experiences; the College's Wig and Buckle Theater Company to enhance plays and musicals; audio & music production, music business, and student run VALE records to design concerts and live events; or athletic training students to create wearables that can gather and track data on student-athletes.
-Its studio classes provide hands-on learning and résumé-building experiences.
+I.Ex.D. majors can collaborate with digital communications majors to create innovative applications, interfaces, and experiences; the College's Wig & Buckle Theater Company to enhance plays and musicals; audio & music production, music business, and our student-run VALE Music Group to design concerts and live events; or Athletic Training students to create wearables that can gather and track data on student-athletes.

 - The foundation for I.Ex.D. is based on the College's long-established and successful digital communications major.